-The following table shows the total amounts of outstanding bank borrowings and the progress in completing the transition to alternative benchmark rates as at 31st December 2021.
+The following table shows the total amounts of outstanding bank borrowings and the progress in completing the transition to alternative benchmark rates as at 31st December, 2022.
 The amounts of bank borrowings are shown at their carrying amounts.

-Financial instruments prior to transition Maturing in Carrying amounts HK\$'000 Transition progress for financial instruments Non-derivative financial liabilities Bank borrowings linked to HIBOR 2022 921,978 HIBOR will continue till maturity Bank borrowings linked to USD LIBOR 2022 3,630 LIBOR will continue till maturity Bank borrowings linked to USD LIBOR 2022 198,173 Fallback clause refers to the alternative benchmark and the specific triggering events
+Financial instruments prior to transition Maturing in Carrying amounts Transition progress for financial instruments 2022 2021 HK\$'000 HK\$'000 Non-derivative financial liabilities Bank borrowings linked to HIBOR 2023/2022 1,096,760 921,978 HIBOR will continue till maturity Bank borrowings linked to USD LIBOR 2022 N/A 3,630 LIBOR will continue till maturity Bank borrowings linked to USD LIBOR 2022 N/A 198,173 Fallback clause clearly referring the alternative benchmark balik bollowiligs liliked to 03D LibON 2022 IN/A 190,175 and the specific triggering event on which the clause is activated